 |VIEW ON AMAZON →|

 Whether you simply don’t want to spend a lot of money on luggage, or you need one ASAP and you are looking for the cheapest options, I’ve got you covered.
 In this section, we will take a look at some of the most affordable but quality luggage you can get your hands on.

 This 20” suitcase is the perfect size for a carry-on and a great option for anyone who travels frequently for shorter periods of time.
 Depending on your packing skills, you could probably fit up to a week’s worth of clothing into the Centric Spinner.
 It weighs just 7.5lbs, so it is light to carry around and it won’t exceed any weight limits.
 A big bonus (for me at least) is the full zipper divider on the inside, which allows you to fully secure your belongings.

-This suitcase has everything you would expect from Samsonite; spinner wheels, a TSA lock, a telescopic handle and it is an expandable carry on spinner too.
-It is made of polycarbonate, one of my favorites when it comes to hardshell suitcases.
+This suitcase has everything you would expect from Samsonite; spinner wheels, a telescopic handle and it is an expandable carry on spinner too.
+It is made of durable polycarbonate, one of my favorites when it comes to hardshell luggage.
 Polycarbonate is lightweight and durable; its only downside is that it scuffs easily.
 However, the texture of the suitcase is such that marks and scuffs will not be as visible as on a smooth surface.
 Which means it's great for checked luggage.

 Sasmsonite truly is one of the best luggage manufacturers out there, and their luggage rarely disappoint.
 You can expect the same standard of quality on every single one, as well as the same limited 10-year warranty.
 The Centric is currently on sale, so hurry up and get yours while you still can (click on that button below)!

 Delsey is another excellent manufacturer; it is even compared to Samsonite fairly often.
 I already reviewed their entire Titanium line here, so be sure to check that out as well.
 If the Samsonite Centric is too small for you, then this one is a great option.
-This 25” spinner luggage is actually expandable by 2 inches, which will allow you to comfortably pack for longer trips.
+This Helium Aero 25” spinner luggage is actually expandable by 2 inches, which will allow you to comfortably pack for longer trips.